 Skip to main content

 Every organization on nxos must complete identity verification (KYB for businesses, KYC for individuals) before it can hold balances, send payouts, or back an active Letter of Authorization.
-This guide covers the two endpoints that drive that flow: Both endpoints accept the Nxos-On-Behalf-Of header, so a broker can run verification on behalf of a customer org.
+This guide covers the endpoints that drive that flow: All three endpoints accept the Nxos-On-Behalf-Of header, so a broker can run verification on behalf of a customer org.
 The flow is identical whether you’re verifying your own org or a customer org.
 The only difference is which org id the request targets.
 In broker flows, the customer’s Letter of Authorization is signed in the same session as their verification submission.
 The LOA becomes effective once both the signature is captured and the verification reaches APPROVED.
 See Cross-org access for what the LOA enables.

 Prerequisites